Data Processing Agreement

 Term

-Our DPA will commence on the final date of signature and will continue for 30 days after the end of the Main Agreement.
+This DPA commences on the final date of signature and continues for the term of the Main Agreement, plus any legally required data-retention period.

 Breach Notification Period

-Without undue delay after becoming aware of a personal data breach.
+Within 72 hours after becoming aware of a personal data breach and without undue delay.

 Sub-processor Notification Period